MontiCore/monticore/docs/BestPractices-Testing.md

 The `@TestWithMCLanguage` annotation sets-up the test for a language.
 Before each test,

- 1. the logger is replaced with a side effect free stub that collects,
+ 1. the logger is replaced with a side effect free stub that collects findings,
- 2. the previous findings cleared,
+ 2. the previous findings are cleared,
- 3. and the given mill initialized.
+ 3. and the given mill is initialized.

-After each test, the log must not have any findings present.
+After each test, the log must not have any non-asserted findings present.
 If no Mill setup is desired,
 the [`AbstractMCTest`](../monticore-runtime/src/testFixtures/java/de/monticore/runtime/junit/AbstractMCTest.java) class provides the same functionality.